nuuuwan/news_lk3_data/README.md

 *2024-07-10 08:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/100409/presidents-secretary-responds-to-basls-request-on-attorney-general-appointment) · `en`

-President’s Secretary Mr. Saman Ekanayake responded to a letter from the Bar Association of Sri Lanka (BASL) regarding the appointment of the new Attorney General following the retirement of Mr. Sanjay Rajaratnam, PC.
+President’s Secretary Mr. Saman Ekanayake has responded to a letter from the Bar Association of Sri Lanka (BASL) regarding the appointment of the new Attorney General following the retirement of Mr. Sanjay Rajaratnam, PC, according to the President’s Media Division.

 Mr. Ekanayake highlighted that the President is constitutionally empowered, under Article 41C of the Constitution, to appoint the Attorney General with the approval of the Constitutional Council.

 He emphasized that there is no constitutional requirement to appoint the senior-most officer from the Attorney General’s Department to this position based on seniority.
 Historically, this practice has not been followed in Sri Lanka, with past appointments such as Sarath N. Silva, PC, and Mohan Peiris, PC, coming from outside the department’s senior ranks.

-Additionally, Mr. Ekanayake pointed out the example from 2016 when President Maithripala Sirisena recommended multiple candidates, leading to the Constitutional Council approving Mr. Jayantha Jayasuriya, PC, as Attorney General.

 ...